aibasel/convert-downward/README.md

   `http://hg.fast-downward.org` in your repository and then start the conversion process.

-## Details of the order process
+## Details of the cleanup process
   - clone the (Mercurial) Fast Downward master repository
-  - strip all commits from the master repository that would be new to your repository
   - pull your repository in the master repository

-## Details of the cleanup process
   - fix and unify author names in commit message
   - fix typos in branch names
   - remove large files from history that should not have been added
   - change commit message to follow the new convention which is to start with "`[BRANCH NAME] `"
+  - strip the open branches `issue323` and `ipc-2011-fixes`

 ## Details of the conversion process
   - convert a Mercurial repository to Git with `fast-export`